aurorax-space/docs/docs/getting_started/4_searching_conjunctions.md

 As conjunction searches grow to have 2+ criteria blocks, this introduces the need to sometime specify the distances between each criteria block.
 For example, if you had one ground and two space criteria blocks, you may not care if the two spacecrafts are close to each other.
 You may only care that the two spacecrafts are close to the ground one.

 This flexibility in distances is where the "advanced distances" component comes into play.
-By clicking the :fontawesome-solid-cog: icon beside the distance input, you can explore this capability.
+By clicking the :material-cog: icon beside the distance input, you can explore this capability.
 When the distance is left empty for a matching, this means that the search algorithm shouldn't care about its distance when deriving conjunctions.

 Below is the advanced distanced modal for example 5 on the Conjunction Search webpage.
 In this example, we are searching for triple conjunctions between one ground and two space, where the maximum distance between the ground and each space is 900 km, and the distance between the two space is not a restriction.